MikeWoodward/English-Football-Forecasting/Code/development_comments.md

 Excellent.
 Best I've come across.

 There were several cases where code generation didn't work very well, but code completion did.
+Code completion works well if the context is good, for example, if you create a clear comment, the system will offer code completion based on your comment, and almost all the time, it will do well.

 I found code completion to be a very compelling feature.

 ## Commenting code

 This is definitely a Cursor superpower.
 It's almost unbelievably good.

+## Code tidying and correcting run time errors

+Some of the time, if you ask it to tidy your code, it will do the right thing.
+However, most of the time I found it introduces errors.
+There's a similar problem correcting run-time errors, but here, most of the time, it will correct the error just fine.
+However, a significant fraction of the time it just makes things worse and breaks the code.

 ## PEP8 compliance